LLNL/merlin/docs/source/docker.rst

   alias merlin="docker exec my-merlin merlin" alias celery="docker exec my-merlin celery"

-The examples can be run through docker containers by first starting a server for the broker and backend.
+Examples can be run through docker containers by first starting a server for the broker and backend.
 The server can be a redis or rabbitmq , for this demonstration a redis server will be used.
 The backend will always be a redis server.